Entanglement Breaking Structure of Cartan-Covariant Quantum Channels: Introduction

-for all $g\in $ G where $\mathcal{E}$ is the G-covariant channel.
-The additional symmetry of G-covariant channels implies that they are much less complex than generic quantum channels, and therefore they are amenable to studies of their entanglement properties.
-Recently, it has been shown that quantum channels covariant with respect to the diagonal unitary group satisfy the PPT$^{2}$ conjecture \cite{Singh_2022} and further that the conjecture holds for large, random, diagonal orthogonal covariant channels in \cite{nechita_2024}.
-A sample of recent work studying related aspects of covariant quantum channels includes \cite{Mozrzymas_2017,Gschwendtner_2021,chruściński_2024}.
+Recently, it has been shown that quantum channels covariant with respect to the diagonal unitary group satisfy the PPT$^{2}$-conjecture \cite{Singh_2022} and further that the conjecture holds for large, random, diagonal orthogonal covariant channels in \cite{nechita_2024}.
+A sample of recent work studying related aspects of covariant quantum channels includes \cite{Mozrzymas_2017,Gschwendtner_2021,chru_2024}.
+To extend on previous work, in this article we consider covariances Lie group such that their Lie algebras ($\mathcal{A}$) form a symmetric pair with the special unitary algebra $\mathfrak{su}(n)=\mathcal{A}\oplus \left(\mathfrak{su}(n)/\mathcal{A}\right)$.
+The quotient space $\mathcal{B}=\mathfrak{su}(n)/\mathcal{A}$ is known as a symmetric or homogeneous space.
+By showing that all Sp($\frac{n}{2}$) covariant channels and SO(4) covariant channels satisfy the PPT$^{2}$-conjecture, it follows that all Cartan-covariant channels satisfy the PPT$^{2}$ conjecture from the results of $\cite{Vollbrecht_2001,Singh_2022}$.

-To extend on previous work, in this article we consider the class of G-covariant channels where the covariance group forms a Cartan decomposition of SU($D$).
-That is, the covariance group is generated by a Lie algebra ($\mathcal{A}$), such that $\mathfrak{su}(D)=\mathcal{A}\oplus \mathfrak{su}(D)/\mathcal{A}$ is a Cartan decomposition.
-The quotient space $\mathcal{B}=\mathfrak{su}(D)/\mathcal{A}$ is known as a symmetric or homogeneous space.
-We prove that all Cartan-covariant channels satisfy the PPT$^{2}$ conjecture.
-Note that the diagonal unitary group is generated by the Cartan subalgebra ($\mathcal{C}$), a maximal set of mutually commuting operators.
-Therefore, these channels are never diagonal unitary covariant, as the Cartan subalgebra is always contained as a subalgebra of $\mathcal{B}$ not $\mathcal{A}$, where the identity $\mathcal{B}=[\mathcal{A},\mathcal{C}]$ holds \cite{Kobayashi_1963}.
-This does not prevent Cartan-covariant channels from being diagonal orthogonal covariant, for example, when $D=2^{N}$ all such channels have this covariance.
-However, our results on the PPT$^{2}$ conjecture differ from those obtained in \cite{nechita_2024}, as the channels considered are not random.

-The structure of the paper is as follows.
-We provide a review of quantum channels in Section \ref{sec:level2}, followed by a review of the notion of entanglement breaking and how to detect it in Section \ref{sec:Ent}.
-After this we introduce the notion of Cartan decompositions and Cartan-covariant channels, as well as providing examples of such channels studied in Section \ref{sec:SymCov}.
-In Section \ref{sec:PPT2} we provide an elementary proof of the PPT$^{2}$ conjecture for Cartan-covariant channels, and in Section \ref{sec:conclusion} we conclude.
+These results, most importantly, on the symplectic covariant channels, are different from existing work for several reason.
+Chiefly, symplectic covariant channels are never diagonal unitary covariant.
+The Cartan subalgebra of the unitary group, that generates the diagonal unitary group, is too large be contained within Sp($\frac{n}{2}$).
+For example assume $n=2m$, then there are $2m-1$ generators in the diagonal unitary group but only $m$ generators in the Cartan subalgebra of the compact symplectic group.
+Therefore the results of \cite{Singh_2022} do not apply.
+However these results are applicable to the S-covariant channels, as S-type unitary covariance implies diagonal unitary covariance.
+Another useful difference to other work is that we are working with reducible representations of the symmetry groups.
+For example, useful entanglement breaking conditions were found for channels covariant with respect to an irreducible representation of a symmetry group $\cite{park2023universalframeworkentanglementdetection}$.